Cloud-RF/tak-server/README.md

  Just wait a minute....or two.
 Apparently this is normal!

 ## Download the official TAK release
-Before you can build this, you must download a TAKSERVER-DOCKER-X.X-RELEASE
+Before you can build this, you must download a **TAKSERVER-DOCKER-X.X-RELEASE**

+The scripts in this repository **have not** been checked against *TAKSERVER-DOCKER-HARDENED-X.X-RELEASE*, so please **do not** use them with that version of TAK Server.

 Releases are now public at https://tak.gov/products/tak-server